barce/mbfree/README.md

 of programs -- or successful loading of programs when they don't load because there is not enough free memory.

+# INSTALL
+`./configure && make && make install`
+See INSTALL file for more info

 # USES OF MBFREE (SERVER USES)
 MBFREE can take memory that is currently in "swap" and in a "used" state and put it into a free state.